 With the increasing negative effects brought to light of continuously using prescription painkillers, the more difficult it is to deny the benefits of ‘medical marijuana.’
 There are over 200 conditions that can benefit from using marijuana as a medical alternative.
 Among these conditions are:

 Epilepsy – some ingredients in the plant can control spontaneous seizures.
 Most epileptics have to ingest multiple medications for their condition.
 Users who opt for marijuana over anti-convulsion drugs can avoid terrible side effects like anemia, psychosis, hair loss, headache and even impotence.

 Multiple Sclerosis and Arthritis – swelling of joints and contraction of muscles can cause pain and endless hours of uneasiness.
 When one smokes marijuana their muscles can relax thus one feels less muscle pains.
 People who have rheumatoid arthritis also reported less inflammation and more sleep which can alleviate their condition.
 A lot of have report that their patients feel more relaxed.
-Some phlebotomist are also recommending their patients see a specialist to feel more relaxed.
+Some phlebotomist and ultrasound techs are also recommending their patients see a specialist to feel more relaxed.

 Alzheimer’s Disease – a Research Institute in California discovered that THC can prevent the formation of Alzheimer Plaques in the brain which are brain deposits that is associated with the disease.
 On top of that, marijuana can block protein clumps which cause memory loss and cognitive deterioration.